 Here are the 5 early warning signs of periodontal disease:

-1: Gums that are red, swollen or tender
+1: Red, swollen or tender gums

 Healthy gums are a nice, “comfortable-looking” pink color.
 If you notice that your gums are an “angry red” color, that could be a possible sign of gum disease.

 Sure, not everyone’s gums are the exact same color, but if you notice that yours are more red than they have been in the past, it’s time to see a dentist to get evaluated.

 Contrary to what many people believe, gums bleeding while brushing your teeth isn’t normal.
 It likely means that you are either in the early stages of gum disease (gingivitis) or you are brushing with way too much force.